 What if fighting for your country meant going against some of its most traditional values?
 Motherland is a documentary about the women who shake tradition to rid their country of landmines leftover from a devastating ethnic war.
 Individually outcast; together, a collective - the deminers support each other as they take on the dangerous role of breaking stereotypes and securing the future of their war-torn republic.

-Motherland follows two women who work full-time mine clearance officers in Nagorno-Karabakh.
-They put themselves at great risk in order to save the lives of countless people who use these lands to farm, collect wood, attend school, and rebuild their villages.
+Motherland follows two women who work full-time as mine clearance officers in Nagorno-Karabakh.
+They put themselves at great risk in order to save the lives of countless people who use these lands to farm, collect wood, attend school, and rebuild after war.
 Despite their courageous work, they still face the stigma of independent, working women in a country where they are often the property and responsibility of men.
 In following their stories, we explore not only their dangerous work, but their lives as they wrestle with the pain of their pasts, their dreams for the future of their children and their country, and the immense joy and bonds they share.

 Los Angeles-based platinum recording artist Sebu is the singer/songwriter/producer of the band Capital Cities, whose Grammy nominated “Safe and Sound” shot to the top of the charts and received an MTV music video award.